y-arjun-y/arjunyadav/pages-md/projects.md

 ## Retroactive

 This is a retroactive recollection of all the projects I undertook in my life before starting this website.
-Goes without saying that, none of these dates are particularly accurate!
+None of these dates are particularly accurate!

 <hr />